- What is cancer?

 Incidence and mortality

-The National Cervical Screening Program recommends Pap tests for all women 18-70 years of age who have ever had sex and have not had a hysterectomy.
-Women should start having Pap tests every two years from 18-20 years of age, or one to two years after sexual activity commences, whichever is earlier.
+The National Cervical Screening Program recommends all women aged between 18 and 70 who have ever been sexually active have regular Pap tests.
+Women should start having Pap tests every two years from 18-20 years of age, or one to two years after sexual activity commences, whichever is later.

 Symptoms and diagnosis